15 Best WordPress Table Plugins Tested & Compared for 2026

 What Could Be Better

-• Multimedia elements are not available in the free version
+• Multimedia elements are limited in the free version

 • External data integrations require the premium upgrade